Arro/earthy-player/README.md

 ## Motivation

 I've never been a fast reader.
 When I'm given a choice between a physical book, and an audiobook of the same content, I'll reach for the latter...
 100 times out of 100.
-Whenever theres a long piece of text I am required to read, I always look for an audio option first.
+Whenever there's a long piece of text I need to read, I always look for an audio option first.
 While these options are expanding in recent years, the vast majority of online prose does not allow for listening.

 You can use your device's in-built accessibility tools to do text-to-speech.
 You can ask Siri "read this article" and it **sometimes** works.
 But even when it does, this is far from ideal.